cshoben/cs201-resources/installingSoftware.md

 6. You should see the integrated terminal window pop up, and your program should run and print `Hello, world!` into the terminal.

 For a quick introduction to VS Code, you can skim [these](https://code.visualstudio.com/docs/introvideos/basics) official introductory resources.
-If you choose to do this, just watching the first one or two videos (<10 min.) should be more than enough!
+If you choose to do this, just watching the first one or two videos (less than 10 minutes) should be more than enough to give you a good idea of how it works.

 ## Installing Git and Configuring GitLab